iiasa/Condor_run_R/configuring.md

 When a job completes successfully, you can find its actual, requested, and allocated memory use in a small table at the end of its `.log` file located in the [log directory of the run](#condor_dir).
 When you use [`WAIT_FOR_RUN_COMPLETION`](#wait_for_run_completion)`= TRUE`, the submit script will analyze the `.log` files of the jobs for you at the end of the run, and produce a warning when the `REQUEST_MEMORY` estimate is too low or significantly too high.

+> [!IMPORTANT]
-**:warning:Warning:** do not submit many jobs if you have no good estimate for how much memory they use since that may cause the execute point to run out of memory, making your jobs **and the jobs of other users fail**.
+> Do not submit many jobs if you have no good estimate for how much memory they use since that may cause the execute point to run out of memory, making your jobs **and the jobs of other users fail**.
 To determine how much memory you should request, submit just a single job first with a roomy rough estimate for `REQUEST_MEMORY` and examine its `.log` file on completion.

+> [!NOTE]
-**:point_right:Note:** overestimating `REQUEST_MEMORY` may cause fewer jobs to run in parallel than there actually could.
+> Overestimating `REQUEST_MEMORY` may cause fewer jobs to run in parallel than there actually could.

 ### WAIT_FOR_RUN_COMPLETION